 Add to that profile the fact that the springs are now a scientific mastery of a unique environment with sodium borate (borax) deposits in the soil, and you have a tourism hotspot becoming increasingly popular.

 This means that visitors find most of the geothermal pools available are too hot for soaking.
-However, browsing the environment, basking in the steam vapors, and harvesting the benefits of a mineralizing ecosystem is a wonderful outdoor experience.
+However, browsing the environment, basking in the steam vapors, and harvesting the benefits of a mineralizing ecosystem is a wonderful and memorable outdoor experience.

 Most notably, however, the hot springs are gaining unprecedented attention today for a unique environmental profile.
 Indeed, the scientific significance of the region is what is driving researchers to Mickey Hot Springs.
 Here they are able to study the mineralization process of thermophiles living in a slightly alkaline hydrothermal system.
 Scientists have been able to identify and collect an overwhelming arsenal of thermophilic bacteria from the spring's outflows.